jackdesert/whatwasthatword/README.md

   * what about these words: sheesh, crimeny, yikes
   * "snobby" and "snobbish" need <fw> tag integrated in order to work
   * "superfluous" needs <d_link> tag integrated to work.
 Similar to "snobby" above
+  * If I misspell a word, tell me about it! (currently 500 response).
+Example: "snoby"
+  * Add pronunciation and mp3 back in